 - The energy can be stored as water by pumping it into a tank while the sun is shining and distributing it by gravity when it’s needed after dark.

-- For electrical applications during the, you require a battery to store the energy generated during the day Photovoltaic is a well-established, proven technology with a substantial international industry network.
-And PV systems are cost-effective compared with both the extending the electrical grid or using generators in remote locations.
+- For electrical applications, you require a battery to store the energy generated during the day Photovoltaic is a well-established, proven technology with a substantial international industry network.
+And PV systems are cost-effective compared with both extending the electrical grid or using generators in remote locations.

 Different types of Solar Pumps for Irrigation:

-- DC pump: These pumps run on a motor which operates on direct current, therefore no battery or inverter is needed in this type of pump.
+- DC pump: These pumps run on a motor that operates on direct current, therefore no battery or inverter is needed in this type of pump.

-- AC pump: The motor of this pump operates on alternating current, that means the direct current produced by the solar panels are converted to AC using the inverter.
+- AC pump: The motor of this pump operates on alternating current, which means the direct current produced by the solar panels is converted to AC using the inverter.
 The conversion from DC to AC can lead to loss of power from generation and consumption.